akrikorian85/image-animation/README.md

     });
 ## How to use

-Pass an object of options to the constructor.
+Pass a CSS selector and an object to the constructor.

+The animation's container will be appended inside the selected element.

 The object should have `width`, `height`, and `frames` properties.
 Width and height should be set to the desired width and height of the container of images.